 Ready Queue is divided into separate queues for each class of processes.
 For example, let us take three different types of processes System processes, Interactive processes, and Batch Processes.
 All three processes have their own queue.
 Now, look at the below figure.

 The Description of the processes in the above diagram is as follows:

-- System Processes: The CPU itself has its own process to run which is generally termed as System Process.
+- System Processes: The CPU itself has its own process to run which is generally termed a System Process.

-- Batch Processes: Batch processing is generally a technique in the Operating system that collects the programs and data together in the form of the batch before the processing starts.
+- Batch Processes: Batch processing is generally a technique in the Operating system that collects the programs and data together in the form of a batch before the processing starts.

-All three different type of processes has their own queue.
+All three different type of processes have their own queue.
 Each queue has its own Scheduling algorithm.
-For example, queue 1 and queue 2 uses Round Robin while queue 3 can use FCFS to schedule their processes.
+For example, queue 1 and queue 2 use Round Robin while queue 3 can use FCFS to schedule their processes.

 Scheduling among the queues: What will happen if all the queues have some processes?
 Which process should get the CPU?
 To determine this Scheduling among the queues is necessary.
 There are two ways to do so –

 - Fixed priority preemptive scheduling method – Each queue has absolute priority over the lower priority queue.
 Let us consider the following priority order queue 1 > queue 2 > queue 3.
 According to this algorithm, no process in the batch queue(queue 3) can run unless queues 1 and 2 are empty.
 If any batch process (queue 3) is running and any system (queue 1) or Interactive process(queue 2) entered the ready queue the batch process is preempted.